typst-community/linguify/src/linguify.typ

 /// fetch a string in the required language.
 /// provides context for `_linguify` function which implements the logic part.
 ///
+/// -> content
+#let linguify(
-/// - key (string): The key at which to retrieve the item.
+  /// The key at which to retrieve the item.
+  /// -> string
+  key,
-/// - from (dictionary): database to fetch the item from.
+  /// database to fetch the item from.
 If auto linguify's global database will used.
+  /// -> dictionary
+  from: auto,
-/// - lang (string): the language to look for, if auto use `context text.lang` (default)
+  /// the language to look for, if auto use `context text.lang` (default)
+  /// -> string
+  lang: auto,
-/// - default (any): A default value to return if the key is not part of the database.
+  /// A default value to return if the key is not part of the database.
-/// -> content
+  /// -> any
-#let linguify(key, from: auto, lang: auto, default: auto, args: auto) = {
+  default: auto,
+  args: auto,
+) = {
   context {
     let result = _linguify(key, from: from, lang: lang, args: args) if is-ok(result) {